wspr-ncsu/5GAC/README.md

 - Open5GS (Based on 3GPP Release 17)
 - OpenAirInterface (OAI)

 This repository contains the CodeQL files to analyze the cores.
-5GAC is extensible in that there is a higher level model defined in the [x] folder and each implementation is defined in subfolders.
+5GAC is extensible in that there is a higher level model defined by the CodeQL module `CoreAPI` and each 5G core's subfolder includes the implementation.
 This allows much of the analysis abstractions to be re-used across code bases.

 ## Running 5GAC